 In this category we try to describe these in a manner that can be read by beginners.

-Generally, there’s the following features that people pay attention to in regards to fileformats:
+Generally, there are the following features that people pay attention to in regards to file formats:

 Compression is how the file-format tries to describe the image with as little data as possible, so that the resulting file is as small as it can get without losing quality.

-What we generally see is that formats that are small on disk either lose image quality, or require the computer to spent a lot of time thinking about how the image should look.
+What we generally see is that formats that are small on disk either lose image quality, or require the computer to spend a lot of time thinking about how the image should look.

 Vector file-formats like

-svg are a typical example of the latter.
-They are really small because the technology used to create them is based on mathematics, so it only stores maths-variables and can achieve a very high quality.
-The downside is that the computer needs to spend a lot of time thinking on how it should look, and sometimes different programs have different ways of interpreting the values.
-Furthermore, vector file-formats imply vector graphics, which is a very different way of working than Krita is specialised in.
+SVG are a typical example of the latter.
+They are really small because the technology used to create them is based on mathematics, so it only stores maths-variables and can achieve very high quality.
+The downside is that the computer needs to spend a lot of time thinking about how it should look, and sometimes different programs have different ways of interpreting the values.
+Furthermore, vector file-formats imply vector graphics, which is a very different way of working than Krita is specialized in.